deeptanshukumar/Prob.llm/README.md

 5. **Open your browser** and navigate to `http://localhost:8501`

-## 📖 Usage
+## 📖 Usage & How It Works

-### 1. **Document Upload**
-- Place your study materials in the `uploaded_docs/` folder, or
-- Use the web interface to upload files directly
-- Supported formats: PDF, DOCX, PPTX, JPG, PNG, JPEG, TXT

-### 2. **Document Processing**
+### Document Processing
-- The system automatically detects and processes uploaded documents
+- Loads and processes PDFs and text documents
+- Splits content into manageable chunks with overlap
+- Generates embeddings for semantic search
+### Retrieval System
+- Implements hybrid search combining:
-- Documents are chunked (1000 characters with 200 overlap) for optimal retrieval
+- BM25 for keyword-based retrieval
-- Both BM25 and semantic indexes are created

-### 3. **Ask Questions**
+- Vector similarity for semantic search
+- Uses Reciprocal Rank Fusion (RRF) to combine results
+### Question Answering
-- Type your questions in the chat interface
+- Processes natural language questions
-- The system uses hybrid retrieval to find relevant information
-- Answers include source document references
+- Retrieves relevant document chunks

-### 4. **View Sources**
-- Click on source documents to see the original content
-- Verify information accuracy and explore related topics

-## 🏗️ Architecture

-### **Modular Design**
+- Generates accurate, context-aware answers

+You can also see the cited sources

+## 📂 File Structure (Overview)

 ```
 prob_llm_assistant/
 ├── core/                    # Core functionality modules